 During your visit, you will encounter a variety of habitats, from a broad meadow, cleared by early landowners, to cool fir forests that give way to a community of shrubs and plants as the land becomes drier near the rocky slopes and bluffs.
 The wetland areas support an array of cattail and bulrush and sedges that attract the preserve’s many avian visitors.

 The rich variety of birds is a treat for visitors, ranging from the ducks and geese that inhabit the open water and small islands within it, to the marsh wrens, herons and yellow-headed and red-winged blackbirds that inhabit the marsh edge.
 You may see, or hear, a variety of other species including flycatchers, thrushes, warblers, chickadees, peewees, nuthatches, sparrows and hummingbirds.
 Bald eagles are known to nest nearby in spring and Osprey fish the lake.

 Besides the birds, keep an eye peeled for signs of beavers, muskrat, mink and marten, or the coyotes that circle the area in search of a meal.
 You might even spot a black bear raiding the apple trees that still grow in the old meadow.

 Spring and summer are the times when you may see some of our neotropical visitors that nest in northern climes after wintering in Mexico and points south.
-We do ask that you stay on the trail and not linger long within the territory of a singing male.
-And of course, never disturb a nest.

 From Polson, at the south end of Flathead Lake, take Highway 93 northwest for ½ mile.
 Turn right on Rocky Point Road and continue 4.5 miles to King’s Point Road.
 Turn right and travel another 1.5 miles until you reach a gravel turnout marked with yellow Conservancy signs on the north side of the road.